polistern/pboted_docs/docs/docs/user-guide/install.md

 ```
 cd build
-cmake <cmake options> . # see "CMake Options" section below
+cmake <cmake options> . # See "CMake Options" section below
-make                    # you may add VERBOSE=1 to cmdline for debugging
+make                    # You may add VERBOSE=1 to cmdline for debugging
 ```

 ### CMake Options